Academic and exam stress

 Protective factors: what schools can do

-Children can pick up on their teachers’ and parents’ attitudes about the importance of SATs and other tests.
+Children can pick up on their teachers’ and parents’ attitudes about the importance of primary-level exams and other tests.

 - Make sure the whole-school environment is respectful, safe and nurturing.

-- Ensure that your school has regular PSHE lessons which follow a robust PSHE curriculum.
-PSHE is a vital opportunity to develop important skills such as resilience, helping to promote children’s mental health and wellbeing and enabling them to face challenges with confidence.
-See our whole-school programmes, targeted small group work, and PSHE resources.
+- Ensure that your school has regular health and wellbeing lessons which follow a robust curriculum.
+Health and wellbeing education is a vital opportunity to develop important skills such as resilience, helping to promote children’s mental health and wellbeing and enabling them to face challenges with confidence.

 - Positive relationships in the classroom/school built on kindness, trust, safety and security promote pupil wellbeing and provide the protective benefit of a strong, healthy relationship with an adult.